 - http://rzim.org Ravi Zacharias

 This is important because ‘the Bible says so’ doesn’t cut it anymore.
 Dr. Frank Turek likes to say, “Because you have faith, does it make the Bible true?”
-Think on it, prepare yourself.
+Think about it, prepare yourself.

 If someone is going to walk away, don’t let it be for lack of information.
 Make sure that they’re making an informed decision, and having the grounding that may bring them back to God at a later date.
 Don’t burn bridges, intentionally or unintentionally—build them.